Oklahoma executes man who claimed self-defense in a 2001 double killing

 Hancock’s lawyers also have said his trial attorneys have acknowledged they were struggling with substance abuse during the case and failed to present important evidence.

-“We are profoundly sad that Oklahoma executed Phil for protecting himself from a violent attack," Hancock’s attorney, Shawn Nolan, said a statement issued after the execution.
-"This was a clear case of self-defense and the Governor and the state ignored a wealth of evidence showing that Phil was fighting for his life.”

-Attorneys for the state had argued that Hancock gave shifting accounts of what exactly happened and that his testimony didn’t align with physical evidence.
+But attorneys for the state argued that Hancock gave shifting accounts of what exactly happened and that his testimony didn’t align with physical evidence.

 Assistant Attorney General Joshua Lockett also cited a witness who testified that after Hancock shot Jett inside the house, he followed him into the backyard.
 There, the witness said, a wounded Jett said: “I’m going to die.”
 Hancock responded, “Yes, you are,” before shooting him again, Lockett said.